About Made In cookware

-Notice how cast iron has an obvious spot in the middle while the 5-ply stainless steel pan has the most even heating pattern?
+Notice how cast iron has an obvious spot in the middle while the 5-ply stainless steel pan has the evenest heating pattern?
 Cast iron pans will develop hot spots at the heat source.
 They also will take much longer to heat up than a stainless steel pan.

 A Made In pan with our combination of 5 layers of thick stainless steel and aluminum provides the best surface for searing meats and evenly cooking things like pan sauces and risottos.
 Your pan will also be heated in less time and at a lower heat than if you were to stick with cast iron.

 Bonus points: One of our most asked questions about cast iron vs stainless steel: can stainless steel go in the oven?
 The answer is simple: of course stainless steel pans can go in the oven.
 We even put ours in a wood-fired pizza oven to test it and it worked great.

 4. Stainless Steel Pans Are Lighter Weight

 Have you ever hoisted a cast iron pan full of a tasty small-batch stew or a freshly baked cornbread out of the oven?
 They’re pretty heavy!
 Save your work out for the gym and stick with pans that are easier to take in and out of the oven.